srujanielango/Face-and-Voice-based-Home-Security-System/README.md

 State of the art facial and voice recognition system for home security leveraging cognitive libraries and APIs.

 1. Face - dlib's facial recognition library
 2. Voice - VoiceIt API
 3. Sending text notifications - Twilio messaging app

-# STEPS FOR RUNNING THE DEMO
+# Steps for running the demo

 STEP 1 (Create Twilio credentials):
 1. Go to the sign up page (https://www.twilio.com/try-twilio) and sign up as a new user.